 Reimbursement coding is the process of translating physician and nursing documentation into billing codes.
-And Brault believes that a clinical mindset is the key to recognizing all billable services.
+Brault believes that a clinical mindset is the key to recognizing all billable services.
 In fact, our experience confirms that someone clinically trained in patient care will perform a more accurate translation than someone trained only in medical terminology and coding policies.
-This is why Brault invests in Nurse Coders – they add value to our clients’ bottom line results.
+This is why Brault invests in Nurse Coders – they add value to our client’s bottom-line results.

-Coders have to read the subtle clues to the physician’s thoughts about the case and must translate those thoughts into each payer’s own language.
+Coders have to read the subtle clues to the physician’s thoughts about each case, then translate those thoughts into each payer’s own language.
 Only Nurse Coders can perform these tasks effectively.
 Otherwise, why would insurance companies employ them to audit physician records?

 Reimbursement Coding by Experienced Nurses

 Registered nurses – many with direct acute care experience – perform most of Brault’s reimbursement coding functions, reviewing the medical record, and determining the billable services documented by the treating physician.
 For every billable service, we assign the appropriate CPT and ICD-10-CM code to ensure equitable reimbursement.

 This clinical acumen and expertise, which other billing companies are unwilling to invest in, enables our nurse coding specialists to ‘think like physicians’ and apply a clinical logic to reimbursement documentation.

 Nurses know firsthand the vital but subtle nuances of charting patient data.
 Their advanced medical training enables them to instinctively understand the interplay between dozens of complex factors, such as: the patient’s age and history (relevant to their presenting complaint), number and purpose of medications, meaning of exam findings, lab values and diagnostic studies, as well as results of nursing interventions, and available management options.
 The ability to follow the acute care physician’s perspective, as well as the payers’, makes Brault’s Nurse Coders more effective at appropriate charge capture.